statiqueplasma/emse_embedded_ai/README.md

     printProgressBar(i+1, 12, prefix = 'Sending Data:', suffix = 'Complete', length = 50)
 state = "receive"
 ```
+> [!NOTE]
+> The `printProgressBar` is a function that print a progress bar showing the percentage of the features sent by the script 0% for 0  and 100% for all 12.

 Before receiving the prediction, we will make sure that we are synchronized between the PC and the board.
 For that the python script will wait to receive "010":